 Patrons are responsible for returning all items charged to their account on time.
 As a courtesy, the library system generally sends out a reminder when items become overdue.
 MCLINC patrons with an email address in their account will also receive a reminder notice when their items are coming due.

-- All Lower Merion items, except interlibrary loan materials, videos and DVDs, may be renewed twice if a reserve/hold has not been put on that item.
+- All Lower Merion items, except interlibrary loan materials, may be renewed twice if a reserve/hold has not been put on that item.

 - Renewals can be done at any MCLINC member library circulation desk, by telephone, or through the online catalog.

 - The library card barcode is necessary for any renewal.
 Renewing an overdue item does not absolve the library user of paying overdue fees.

 - Renewals of MCLINC items will follow the renewal policies of the owning library.

 Library materials may be returned to any LMLS branch, MCLINC library, or Access PA library with the exception of interlibrary loans which must be returned to the lending library.
 Also, LMLS DVDs must be returned to a LMLS branch or a MCLINC library only.